KobiAenobi/Budget-Book-2/README.md

 You have to ADB sideload the APK file using Android Platform Tools(YouTube's your guy). no way around it, at least not that I know of.

-If you just want to use the basic budget management app, you can install it by disabling Play Protect for a sec.
+If you just want to use the basic budget management functionality, you can install it by disabling Play Protect for a sec.
 But then that's not really the point of the app, but it's still a cool app.